The Relational Harmony Institute

 Waiver of Legal Rights and Release

-To the maximum extent permitted by law, You unconditionally and forever release, discharge, hold harmless, and indemnify IRHS from any actions or causes of action, suits, claims, complaints, contracts, liabilities, agreements, promises, contracts, torts, debts, damages, controversies, judgments, losses, and demands of every kind or nature whether existing, contingent, or future, known or unknown, suspected or unsuspected, whether in law or equity under the laws of any jurisdiction (“Claims”), including without limitation any Claims caused by the negligence of IRHS or of any other participant in any class, program, or session hosted or supported by IRHS, that relate to, arise out of, or concern any Programs, whether or not you pay anything for such Programs or products and whether or not your Claims arise from the action or inaction of other users of such Programs, other participants in the Programs, or anyone else.
-You agree and intend that this waiver, release, and indemnification shall be construed broadly to provide a release and waiver to the maximum extent permissible under applicable law.
+To the fullest extent permitted by law, you hereby unconditionally and forever release, discharge, acquit, hold harmless, and indemnify RHI from and against any and all actions, causes of action, claims, suits, demands, contracts, obligations, agreements, promises, torts, debts, damages, controversies, judgments, losses, or liabilities of any kind or nature, whether existing, contingent, or prospective, known or unknown, suspected or unsuspected, at law or in equity, under the laws of any jurisdiction (“Claims”), including, without limitation, any Claims arising out of or related to the negligence of RHI or any other participant in any class, program, or session organized, sponsored, or supported by RHI, that relate to, arise from, or concern any of the Programs, whether or not you have paid for such Programs or products and whether your Claims arise from the act or omission of other users of such Programs, other participants in the Programs, or any other person.
+You acknowledge and intend that this release, waiver, and indemnity shall be construed broadly to provide a release and waiver to the maximum extent permitted by applicable law.

 Terms of Service